Mike Tramp: 2004 – 2008: Reforming White Lion

-2009–2011: The Rock 'N' Roll Circuz
+2009 – 2011: The Rock 'N' Roll Circuz

-Following the release of Return of the Pride, Tramp faced a tumultuous time of professional indecision as he tried to decide between continuing his solo career or pouring his energy into White Lion.
+Following the release of Return of the Pride, Mike Tramp faced a tumultuous time of professional indecision as he tried to decide between continuing his solo career or pouring his energy into White Lion.
 In October 2009, Tramp released a new solo studio album titled Mike Tramp & The Rock 'N' Roll Circuz, which was also now the name of his solo band.
 The album was initially intended to be the next new White Lion album but a new solo band was formed instead.
 The album peaked at number 16 on the Danish top 40 Hitlisten albums chart on 16 October 2009.
 The album features the singles "All of My Life" and "Come On", for which a music video was also made.

-In April 2011, Tramp released the solo album Stand Your Ground featuring the singles "Distance" and "Hymn to Ronnie", a tribute song to former Heaven & Hell and Black Sabbath vocalist Ronnie James Dio, who died on 16 May 2010 after a six-month-long battle with stomach cancer.
+In April 2011, Mike Tramp released the solo album Stand Your Ground featuring the singles "Distance" and "Hymn to Ronnie", a tribute song to former Heaven & Hell and Black Sabbath vocalist Ronnie James Dio, who died on 16 May 2010 after a six-month-long battle with stomach cancer.